simplesmiler/vue-focus/README.md

 ### `focus`

-A directive that binds focus to the expression in a one-way manner, so that the element receives focus when the expression becomes `truthy` and loses focus when the expression becomes `falsy`.
+A directive that binds focus to the expression in a one-way manner, so that the element receives focus when the expression is `truthy` and loses focus when the expression is `falsy`.

 ``` js
 import { focus } from 'vue-focus';